Director of Transition and Research Deployment

-Dr. Erroll G. Southers is the Associate Director of Research Transition at the Department of Homeland Security National Center for Risk and Economic Analysis of Terrorism Events (CREATE).
+Dr. Erroll G. Southers is the Director of Transition and Research Deployment at the Department of Homeland Security National Center for Risk and Economic Analysis of Terrorism Events (CREATE).
 He was President Barack Obama's first nominee for Transportation Security Administration Assistant Secretary, and he was also California Governor Arnold Schwarzenegger's Deputy Director for Critical Infrastructure of the California Office of Homeland Security.

 Dr. Southers' career has spanned all levels of law enforcement, formerly serving as Assistant Chief of Homeland Security and Intelligence at the Los Angeles World Airports Police Department.
 He also previously enjoyed the distinction of FBI Special Agent and SWAT team member, as well as Santa Monica Police Officer.
 He served on the faculty and tactical staff of the Rio Hondo Police Academy.